perriera/for_interfaces/ssh/REMOTE_SSH.md

             Are you sure you want to continue connecting (yes/no/[fingerprint])? yes

-  - ON YOUR CLIENT you would now see something like this:
+  - ON YOUR LOCAL COMPUTER you would now see something like this:

             The programs included with the Ubuntu system are free software;
             the exact distribution terms for each program are described in the